-Even in regions where export spurs additional gas production, temporary growth in jobs will likely lead to long-term economic decline, as these regions suffer from the "resource" curse" and boom-bust cycle that plagues extractive economies.
+Even gas producing regions will likely be worse off in the long term, despite short-term job growth as a result of increases in gas production.
+"Resource curse" effects are well documented in the economic literature.
 One of the most comprehensive surveys, by Professors Freudenburg and Wilson, of economic studies of "mining" communities (including oil and gas communities) concludes that the long-term economic outcomes are "consistently and significantly negative."
-Headwaters Economics performed a similar study in 2009, documenting this trend in western U.S. counties which focused on resource extraction rather than more durable economic growth strategies.
-The Headwaters study looked at the performance of "energyfocusing" regions compared to comparable counties over the decades since 1970.
-260 It concludes that "counties that have focused on energy development are underperforming economically compared to peer counties that have little or no energy development."261 A third study, by Amanda Weinstein and Professor Mark Partridge of Ohio State University, found this general trend to apply specifically to communities where shale gas extraction is occurring.
-262 Using Bureau of Economics Analysis statistics, the Ohio study directly compared employment and income in counties in Pennsylvania with significant Marcellus drilling and without significant drilling, and before after the boom started.
-As summarized by a fourth study, from Cornell, "a growing body of credible research evidence in recent decades shows that resource dependent communities can and often do end up worse than they would have been without exploiting their extractive reserve."263
+263 Headwaters Economics performed a similar study in 2009, documenting this trend in western U.S counties which focused on resource extraction rather than more durable economic growth strategies.
+The Headwaters study looked at the performance of "energy-focusing" regions compared to comparable counties over the decades since 1970.264 It concludes that "counties that have focused on energy development are underperforming economically compared to peer counties that have little or no energy development."
+A third study, by Amanda Weinstein and Professor Mark Partridge of Ohio State University, found this general trend to apply specifically to communities where shale gas extraction is occurring.266 Using Bureau of Economics Analysis statistics, the Ohio study directly compared employment and income in counties in Pennsylvania with significant Marcellus drilling and without significant drilling, and before after the boom started.

-Thus, communities where resource extraction occurs will suffer further harms not captured by these examinations of job statistics.
-Raw numbers of jobs or job-equivalents failure to capture the continuity or quality of jobs.
-Gas production jobs that exports will create are typically short-term jobs, whereas the manufacturing and energy-intensive
+Communities where resource extraction occurs will suffer further harms not captured by these examinations of job statistics.
+Raw numbers of jobs or job-equivalents failure to capture the continuity or quality of jobs, but as we explain elsewhere, the gas production jobs that exports will create are typically short-term jobs, whereas the